nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 ```

 \
-After getting familiar with Python Flask, I challenged myself to add some of my own features to this app.. **Reset Password** seesm to be useful here.
+After becoming familiar with Python Flask, I challenged myself to add some features to this app.
+A **password reset function** seemed useful.

 \
 First, I added a new button to the nav-bar in `base.html`